The pros: Stew Leonard’s Eggplant Parmesan Sub has lots of thinly sliced eggplant that is breaded and fried to perfection. Huge shreds of cheese here.

 After being baked for 10 minutes you get:

 Would I buy this again?
 Yes.
 This is on point with any other eggplant sub (hoagie, sandwich, hero whatever your preference) as any I’ve had.
 In 10 minutes it was warm and melty.
-It was more than I could eat in one sitting and I had half the next day for lunch.
+It was more than I could eat in one sitting and I had half the next day for lunch and it reheated well.

 Want to see more items I’ve reviewed from Stew Leonard’s?
 Click on Stew Leonard’s Food Reviews & Blog Posts for an alphabetized list.